All Episodes

 Whatever's supposed to happen will happen.

-So, did your curse work?
+So did your curse work?

 Well, you don't have to deal with him anymore, do you?

-There you go!
+There you go.

-You know, that's the way it goes.
+You know, that's where it goes.

 Yes.